greenboxal/doggohub/doc/user/project/container_registry.md

 As such, the name of the image is unique, but you can differentiate the images using tags.

-## Use images from GitLab Container Registry
+## Use images from DoggoHub Container Registry

-To download and run a container from images hosted in GitLab Container Registry, use `docker run`:
+To download and run a container from images hosted in DoggoHub Container Registry, use `docker run`:

 ```